 The content below shows data for the checkpoint-inhibitor monotherapy and combination regimens.
 Ipilimumab is a comparator arm for many of these studies since it was commercially available and the standard of care when the PD-1 inhibitors were being studied.
 As the data shows, single-agent PD-1 inhibitors have better efficacy than single-agent ipilimumab.
 For this reason, ipilimumab is not frequently used as monotherapy anymore, and we will not review the studies on it.
 However, ipilimumab is still used commercially as part of combination immunotherapy.
-The combination of nivolumab + ipilimumab has greater efficacy than nivolumab or ipilimumab alone.
-This gives us two different checkpoint inhibitor approaches single-agent PD-1 inhibitor therapy and combination immunotherapy-which is considered a more aggressive approach.
+This gives us two different checkpoint inhibitor approaches-single-agent PD-1 inhibitor therapy and combination immunotherapy-which is considered a more aggressive approach.